On the interplay between magnetic field and anisotropy in holographic QCD: Other observables

 \subsection{Quark-antiquark potential}

-In this section we will study in detail an important observable of physical interest, namely the quark-antiquark potential.
-We emphasize that some lattice results are available for this observable in the presence of a magnetic field \cite{Bonati:2014ksa}, providing a good opportunity to benchmark our model and study in more detail the dependence on the parameter $c$.
+In this section we will study in detail an important observable of physical interest, namely the quark-antiquark potential.\footnote{Heavy quark observables were first studied in simpler anisotropic models in \cite{Giataganas:2012zy,Chernicoff:2012iq,Chernicoff:2012gu,Giataganas:2013lga}.} We emphasize that some lattice results are available for this observable in the presence of a magnetic field \cite{Bonati:2014ksa}, providing a good opportunity to benchmark our model and study in more detail the dependence on the parameter $c$.

 Akin to quantum chromodynamics, the ihQCD model is engineered to exhibit linear confinement in the low-temperature phase: the quark-antiquark potential $V(L)$ grows linearly with the separation of the probe quark-antiquark pair for large enough $L$.
 Such a potential acts as a barrier that prevents colored particles from escaping their bound states and become free.
 On the other hand, as we discussed above, anisotropic deformation in the ihQCD model substantially modifies the deep IR of the theory \cite{Gursoy:2018ydr}: the geometry becomes AdS$_4\times \mathbb{R}$ up to small corrections, indicating an emergent approximate conformal symmetry in one dimension lower.
 As a result, linear confinement will only persist up to a certain length scale.
 This is evident from the behavior of the quark-antiquark potential, which shows signs of instability at large enough separations \cite{Gursoy:2018ydr}.
 Related to this, it was observed in the same reference that mesons and glueballs indeed fail to be absolutely stable but instead develop narrow widths, indicating the possibility of decaying to the AdS$_4$ vacuum.